...................................................

 4. When routing the coolant lines from the radiator to the motor, it's OK to route the lines left and right to get to where you need to go.
 But avoid routing the lines up and down with dips and rises to make your connections.
 The lines should have a gradual and consistent slope from the radiator to your motor.

 If you don't follow these simple guidelines to connect radiator hoses your car can be very temperamental when it loses the least amount of coolant.
 Air gaps in the top of the radiator manifold can promote the introduction of air into the cooling jacket of the motor.
-When these air bubbles arrive in the super-hot head/barrel area they can rapidly expand and create micro-bursts of pressure in the cooling system, potentially blowing up your radiator capillaries like a balloon, eventually leaking.
+When these air bubbles arrive in the super-hot head/barrel area they can rapidly expand and create micro-bursts of pressure in your radiator, potentially blowing up your radiator capillaries like a balloon, eventually leaking.

 To prevent air gaps and setup a radiator system for the best efficiency, here are two diagrams below that gives you the basics of what a sandrail needs.
-Using a burp tank setup helps prevent air entering your system and it allows the coolant to expand and contract in volume as the motor heats up and cools down.
+Using a burp tank setup helps prevent air entering your system, yet allowing the coolant to expand and contract in volume as the motor heats up and cools down.

 The first diagram shows a pressurized burp tank setup.
-These systems typically have no filler cap on the radiator, you add coolant through the burp tank filler cap.
+These systems have no filler cap on the radiator, you add coolant through the burp tank filler cap.
 When you initially fill the system from the burp tank, the coolant enters the engine via gravity through the hose that's connected the heater return connection of the Subaru motor.
 Since sandrails don't have heaters, this connection works great to fill the motor via gravity.
-Air escapes through the Air/Water Bleed hose on the radiator as the coolant pushes it out of the motor.
-When filling the system, as coolant fills the motor with coolant you will see the burb tank level start to rise.
-When the burb tank level is even with the top of the radiator, start up the motor and bring the motor up to full temp, about 180 to 200F.
+Air escapes through the Air/Water Bleed hose on the radiator as the coolant pushes it out.
+After the coolant fill up motor water passages so the level is even with the top of the radiator, start up the motor and bring the motor up to full temp, about 180 to 200F.
 As the water heats up the excess coolant will expand and escape through the overflow tube.
 The remaining fluid will be the correct amount of coolant for the system.
 After the motor cools down overnight, take a note about where the coolant level settles inside the burp tank, viewed through the filler cap.
 Some folks will mark that level with a felt marker on the side of the burp tank so they can remember the "normal level" when cold.
-That will tell you when to add coolant, and you will also know when you've got a leak, or maybe when the motor is consuming coolant (bad headgasket).

 For new motors it's a good idea to check the level on the first few weekend trips, when cold, to insure it's at the correct level.
 Generally speaking the burp tank coolant level should settle down to about 1/2 to 2/3 full when cold.